syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ### Resizing controller

-Resizing controller of rows and columns can be customized and set to the `RowResizingController` and `ColumnResizingController` properties of the SfCellGrid.
+Resizing controller of rows and columns can be customized and set to the `RowResizingController` and `ColumnResizingController` properties of the Excel-like Grid.

 Properties associated with `RowResizingController` and `ColumnResizingController` classes are: